 Academia

 Brenton was appointed a Sessional Academic at Murdoch University, Curtin University and the University of Notre Dame over a number of years.
+This experience developed his ability to communicate and translate complex concepts to people of all ages, especially young people.

 He has a passion for teaching and learning and takes an active interest in supporting and developing future legal practitioners, acting as a mentor and having volunteered as a Mock Trial Coach with the Law Society's Mock Trial Program for several years.